Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

         |----------->  x

 (z runs perpendicular to this plane, we don't use this coordinate here and set it arbitrarily to 1) Line (1) draws our triangle.
-This needs three Vector3 instances, which are the coordinates of the vertices of the triangle:
+This needs three Vector3 instances, which are the coordinates of the vertices (points indicated by o) of the triangle:

        (window_width/2, window_height)
                   o